Virgil wrote fugit irreparabile tempus (in translation from Latin, "time escapes irretrievably"). Time flies, and it

 Our ancestors couldn't help but view time as finite and flowing.
-An original digital timepiece, LIQUID TIMER, follows the original viewpoint: that of time-as-quantity.
+An original digital timepiece, Digital Hourglass, follows the original viewpoint: that of time-as-quantity.

 Beginning with the Babylonian water clock, and subsequently the Egyptian water clock, followed by the Greek and Roman clepsydra, all were based on the concept of time as a strictly limited and therefore infinitely precious resource.
 Time, like an essential well of life, would "run dry."

 Observing water or sand disappearing from a container gives back to timekeeping its substance and its soul.
 Time in the hourglass does not rotate mindlessly and endlessly; certainly time is metaphysical, but then let us see its true physical correlative.
 Time never ticked or cycled but all along, right under our noses, was instead escaping from us, never to return.

 Pouring in a new batch of time liquid is like starting anew.
 This time we resolve to use it properly and remember the successful solution.